Zach DeLoach: Seattle Mariners

 The Seattle Mariners drafted DeLoach in the second round, with the 43rd overall selection, of the 2020 Major League Baseball draft.
 After signing, he was assigned to the Mariners' alternate training site as the minor league season was canceled due to the coronavirus pandemic.
 DeLoach began the 2021 season with the Everett AquaSox of the High-A West.
 He was promoted to the Arkansas Travelers of the Double-A Central after batting .313 with nine home runs and 37 RBI in 58 games with the AquaSox.
 Over 49 games with the Travelers to end the season, he hit .227/.338/.384 with five home runs and 22 RBI.
 He played in the Arizona Fall League for the Peoria Javelinas after the season, batting .162/.329/.265 with one home runs and 9 RBI.

 Chicago White Sox

 On February 3, 2024, the Mariners traded DeLoach to the Chicago White Sox, alongside Prelander Berroa in exchange for Gregory Santos.
 He was optioned to the Triple–A Charlotte Knights to begin the 2024 season.
 On May 22, DeLoach was promoted to the major leagues for the first time following an injury to Eloy Jiménez.
 In 22 games for Chicago, he batted .209/.293/.328 with one home run and five RBI.

 DeLoach was designated for assignment by the White Sox on February 3, 2025.
 He cleared waivers and was sent outright to Triple-A Charlotte on February 7.
-On July 8, DeLoach was placed on the full season injured list ending his season.
+On July 8, DeLoach was placed on the full-season injured list, ending his season.
+In 51 appearances for Charlotte, he batted .236/.326/.414 with five home runs, 22 RBI, and four stolen bases.
+DeLoach was released by the White Sox organization on December 20.